Back Health - Take Your Power Back

 The myofascial system (fascia of the muscles) is a complex network of connective tissue that supports the musculoskeletal system.
 Fascia has significantly more receptor neurons than most other tissue.
 Unhealthy fascia can not only cause localized pain, but can globally impair functions such as mobility, balance, coordination, strength and power.
 Hydration, nutrition, movement and posture are all very important for maintaining healthy fascia.
 Foam rolling, also known as self-myofascial release and self-massage, is a self-care approach to optimizing the health of your muscle and myofascia.
 Massage therapy and foam rolling are specifically valuable because their unique effects, such as trigger point release, typically can not be gained by stretching and movement alone.
 I specifically designed the Moball Roller to address the health of these systems in ways that other products could not.

-Connect with Your Hips
+Prioritize Your Hips

 I like to say that your hips are where the magic happens.
-From a functional movement standpoint, the hips are arguably the most important part of your body.
+From a movement standpoint, your hips are arguably the most important part of your body.
 In order for us to be healthy movers, the hips need to be mobile, stable, strong, powerful and resilient.
 To put more emphasis on the matter, sitting and a generally sedentary lifestyle can rob the hips of many of these qualities.
 Caring for your hips should involve foam rolling or soft tissue work of the tissues, dynamic stretching, and training for stability and strength.
 Keeping your glute muscles strong and activated has proven to be incredibly important.
 I believe in this so much that I created the Better Band to serve as a more effective, versatile and pain free tool for keeping the hips healthy. develop a strong hip-hinge, which is the ability to bend at the hips with complete control of everything below and above

 While we all seem to love a good core workout, not everyone truly understands how to train their core or what exercises are best for back pain.
 The core’s main job is to stabilize the body, not create movement.
 Instead of crunching and twisting motions, which can exacerbate injury, focus on using the core to support and stabilize the body through exercises such as plank and deadlift variations.
 An important muscle to train for back health is our deepest abdominal muscle called the transverse abdominis.
 This muscle acts like a corset and is designed to stabilize your torso and hips for actions such as lifting, carrying and pushing.
 Some other important stabilizers include the latissimus dorsi (lats), diaphragm, pelvic floor, multifidi and obliques.
 I am a strong believer in functional training movements that emphasize strengthening the back such as Romanian deadlifts, single arm rows, and pull-ups (or lat pulls)